baofff/U-ViT/README.md

 # launch evaluation
 accelerate launch --multi_gpu --num_processes $num_processes --mixed_precision fp16 eval_script --config=$config
 ```
-The generated images are stored in a temperary directory, and will be deleted after evaluation. 💡If you want to keep these images, set `--config.sample.path=/save/dir`.
+The generated images are stored in a temperary directory, and will be deleted after evaluation.
+If you want to keep these images, set `--config.sample.path=/save/dir`.

 We provide all commands to reproduce FID results in the paper: